-BDTX-189: An inhibitor of non-canonical and additional oncogenic mutations of ErbB prevalent in bladder, breast, endometrial, gastric and colon cancers and non-small cell lung cancer, or NSCLC.
-Currently, there are no drugs approved by the U.S. Food and Drug Administration, or FDA, that target all of these oncogenic mutations with a single therapy.
+BDTX-189 is designed to be an orally available, irreversible small molecule inhibitor that targets a family of non-canonical and canonical driver mutations of the ErbB kinases EGFR and HER2.
+These mutations are prevalent in bladder, breast, endometrial, gastric and colon cancers and non-small cell lung cancer, or NSCLC.
+Currently, there are no drugs approved by the FDA, that target all of these oncogenic mutations with a single therapy.